-Ambassador Princeton N. Lyman was appointed United States special envoy for Sudan on March 31, 2011.
-Immediately preceding his tenure as special envoy, he served as U.S. senior advisor on North-South Negotiations, where he led the U.S. team focused on supporting on-going negotiations between the parties to Sudan’s 2005 Comprehensive Peace Agreement.
-Ambassador Lyman previously worked as an adjunct senior fellow for Africa policy studies at the Council on Foreign Relations (CFR).
-He is also an adjunct professor at Georgetown University.
+Ambassador Princeton N. Lyman served as United States special envoy for Sudan and South Sudan from March 2011 to March 2013.
+As special envoy he led U.S. policy in helping in the implementation of the 2005 Comprehensive Peace Agreement.
+Ambassador Lyman previously held the position of Ralph Bunche Fellow for African Affairs at the Council on Foreign Relations (CFR).
+He was also an adjunct professor at Georgetown University and at Johns Hopkins School for Advanced International Studies.
 From 1999 to 2003, he was executive director of the Global Interdependence Initiative at the Aspen Institute.

 Ambassador Lyman’s previous career in government included assignments as deputy assistant secretary of state for African affairs (1981-1986), U.S. ambassador to Nigeria (1986-1989), director of refugee programs (1989-1992), U.S. ambassador to South Africa (1992-1995), and assistant secretary of state for international organization affairs (1996-1998).
 From 2008-2010, he was a member of the African Advisory Committee to the United States Trade Representative.
 He began his government career with the U.S. Agency for International Development and served as USAID director in Addis Ababa, Ethiopia, from 1976 to 1978.

-Ambassador Lyman is a member of several boards, including, the Fund for Peace, the National Endowment for Democracy, and the board on African science academy development for the National Academy of Sciences.
+Ambassador Lyman is a member of several boards, including the National Endowment for Democracy, the Niger Delta Partnership Initiative, the Buffleshoek Trust in South Africa, and the board on African science academy development for the National Academy of Sciences.